 This web page shows only a small excerpt of our Byars research.
 Another 261 words(19 lines of text) covering the years 1309, 1392, 1534, 1593, 1653, 1639 and 1694 are included under the topic Early Byars History in all our PDF Extended History products.

 More information is included under the topic Early Byars Notables in all our PDF Extended History products.

 Some of the Byars family moved to Ireland, but this topic is not covered in this excerpt.
 Another 101 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The ancestors of Boernician-Scottish settlers dot North America even today.
 They settled all along the east coast when they came over, but some went north as United Empire Loyalists at the time of the War of Independence.
 However, these strong lines endured as Scottish families in the United States and Canada have rediscovered much of the heritage that was taken from them centuries ago.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Byars, or a variant listed above:

-Byars Settlers in the United States in the 19th Century
+Byars Settlers in United States in the 19th Century

-Byars Settlers in the United States in the 20th Century
+Byars Settlers in United States in the 20th Century